benedekrozemberczki/SGCN/README.md

 ```
 ### Datasets

 The code takes an input graph in a csv file.
 Every row indicates an edge between two nodes separated by a comma.
 The first row is a header.
 Nodes should be indexed starting with 0.
 Sample graphs for the `Bitcoin Alpha`  and `Bitcoin OTC` graphs are included in the  `input/` directory.
-The structure of the edge datasets is the following:
+The structure of the edge dataset is the following:
 | **NODE ID 1**| **NODE ID 2** | **Sign** |
 | --- | --- | --- |
 | 0 | 3 |-1 |